RDFLib/pyLODE/pylode/examples/geo.md

 --- | ---
 URI | `http://purl.org/dc/elements/1.1/contributor`
 Is Defined By | http://purl.org/dc/elements/1.1/
-Description | Examples of a Contributor include a person, an organization, or a service.
-Typically, the name of a Contributor should be used to indicate the entity.
+Description | An entity responsible for making contributions to the resource.
 [](Creator)
 ### Creator
 Property | Value